UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Coroutines.rst.txt

     StopIteration:

-So calling ``send`` ran the print statement, and then raise a ``StopIteration`` exception.
-This is looking a lot like a generator, isn't it?
+So calling ``send`` ran the print statement, and then raised a ``StopIteration`` exception.
+This is looking even more like a generator, isn't it?

 .. code-block:: ipython